bbauska/UofM-Intro-CSS3/README.md

 <p align="center">
   <img src="./images/image009.webp"
   alt="Who is this class for?"
-  style="border: 2px solid #000000;"
+  style="border: 2px solid #000000; width:50%;" />
-  width="40%;" />
 </p>

-First of all, you don&apos;t want to take this class unless you know about HTML5 already.
+<p>First of all, you don&apos;t want to take this class unless you know about
+HTML5 already.
 You may be taking a course on it.
-You may be just going online and reading about it, but you need to feel comfortable if I mention things such as tags or elements or validation.
+You may be just going online and reading about it, but you need to feel comfortable if I mention things such as tags or elements or validation.</p>

-Next, this class is for people who have persistence.
-You will never code your pages the right way the first time.
+<p>Next, this class is for people who have persistence.
+You will never code
+your pages the right way the first time.
 Even the second time, sometimes the third, fourth, and fifth time.
-It&apos;s really about enjoying the whole process of really wanting to get something to work and feeling little victories when it does happen.
+It&apos;s really about enjoying the whole process of really wanting to get something to work and feeling little victories when it does happen.</p>

 Finally, this class is for those who are willing to do more than what I&apos;m going to do in these lectures.
 There&apos;s only so much information I